 - 1.1 Camden Council is committed to achieving the ambitions set out within the strategic visions of We Make Camden and The Way We Work. - 1.2 To achieve these ambitions, the Council recognises that it must have a solid foundation of good governance in place to ensure that it is taking appropriate action, in a timely, inclusive, open and accountable manner, to ultimately deliver improved outcomes for residents. - 1.3 In line with the requirements of the Accounts and Audit Regulations (2015), the Council is required to conduct a review, at least once a year, on the effectiveness of its systems of internal control and include an Annual Governance Statement (AGS) within its Statement of Accounts.
 The AGS provides an opportunity for the Council to undertake a self-assessment and to examine its governance framework to assure itself and key stakeholders that these arrangements are both effective and robust. - 1.4 In accordance with best practice guidance, the self-assessment and annual governance review process has been undertaken in an open and honest manner and considered the Council's performance across all its activities.
 In summary, the wider context of this AGS indicates that the adequacy and effectiveness of the overall governance arrangements is adequate. - 1.5 A key element of the annual governance review process is to identify any significant internal control issues.
-The Council has adopted the approach recommended by the Chartered Institute of Public Finance and Accountancy (CIPFA), which has identified what may be considered generally as a significant issue (see paragraph 6.1 below). - 1.6 The AGS concludes that the Council had effective governance arrangements in place for the 2022/23 year.
-No significant governance issues were identified during 2022/23 that met the criteria as defined by CIPFA.
-However, the following general issues have been highlighted and, in line with good governance arrangements, will be monitored during the year ahead: - 1) Delivering Council services in line with the community priorities of We Make Camden; - 2) Develop and implement an Outcomes and Assurance Framework, aligned to We Make Camden; - Continue to deliver the Council's response to the peer review as outlined in the December 2021 Cabinet report - 4) Continue to improve the Council's focus on residents and citizens through the better use of customer data; - 5) Develop and deliver on the next iteration of the Council's Medium Term Financial Strategy; - Continue to assess the Council's financial position and update mediumterm financial assumptions regarding resources and investment needs in light of the pandemic; - 7) Continue to work with London Councils as part of the Fair Funding Review; - Develop and deliver of the next iteration of the Council's General Fund Capital Strategy; - 9) Develop a refreshed financial strategy for the Housing Revenue Account; and - 10)To continue to monitor the delivery of the Community Investment Programme and manage associated risks.
+The Council has adopted the approach recommended by the Chartered Institute of Public Finance and Accountancy (CIPFA), which specifies criteria that would make an issue significant. (see paragraph 6.1 below).. - 1.6 The AGS concludes that the Council had effective governance arrangements in place for the 2023/24 year.
+No significant governance issues were identified during 2023/24 that met the criteria as defined by CIPFA.
+However, the following general issues have been highlighted and, in line with good governance arrangements, will be monitored during the year ahead: - Delivering Council services in line with the community priorities of We Make Camden; - 2) Develop and implement an Outcomes and Assurance Framework, aligned to We Make Camden; - Continue to improve the Council's focus on residents and citizens through the better use of customer data; - 4) Develop and deliver on the next iteration of the Council's Medium Term Financial Strategy; - 5) Continue to assess the Council's financial position and update mediumterm financial assumptions regarding resources and investment needs in light of the pandemic; - 6) Continue to work with London Councils as part of any future Fair Funding Reviews; - Develop and deliver of the next iteration of the Council's General Fund Capital Strategy; - 8) Develop a refreshed financial strategy for the Housing Revenue Account; and - 9) To continue to monitor the delivery of the Community Investment Programme and manage associated risks.

-1.7 The Council proposes over the coming year to take steps to address the above matters to further enhance its governance arrangements, and an action plan has been included in Section 6 Significant Governance Issues paragraph 6.2 below.
+1.7 The Council proposes over the coming year to take steps to address the above matters to further enhance its governance arrangements, and an action plan has been included in Section 6 Significant Governance Issues below.
 We are satisfied that these steps will address the need for further enhancements that were identified in our review of effectiveness and we will monitor the implementation and operation as part of our next annual review.

-Signed by:

-Leader Date

-Signed by:

-Chief Executive Date
+Signed by: 27th February 2025 Leader Date Signed by: 27th February 2025 Chief Executive Date